dj-iv/CM/prop/README.md

 Uploads rely on signed URLs, so the target bucket must allow `PUT` requests from your browser origins.
 Follow these steps:

 1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) if you do not already have it, then run `gcloud init` to authenticate.
 2. Review `docs/storage-cors.json`.
-Update the `origin` array if you host the proposal app on additional domains.
+Update the `origin` array if you host the proposal app on additional domains (for example `https://prop.uctel.co.uk`).
-3. Apply the policy with the helper script (replace the bucket name if needed):
+3. Apply or re-apply the policy with the helper script whenever you change that file (replace the bucket name if needed):

 	```powershell
 	cd C:\Users\roman\Documents\Projects\CM\prop